home-assistant/home-assistant.io/source/_components/homekit.markdown

 comments: false
 sharing: true
 footer: true
-ha_category: HomeKit
+ha_category: Voice
 ha_release: 0.64
 ha_iot_class:  "Local Polling"
 logo: home-assistant.png
 ---

-The `HomeKit` component allows you to forward entities from Home Assistant to `HomeKit`, so they could be controlled from their as well.
+The `HomeKit` component allows you to forward entities from Home Assistant to Apple `Home` app and `Siri`, so they could be controlled from there as well.

 {% configuration %}
   homekit: